Tips on selling (or buying) an antique or vintage clock

 Several images from different angles as well as a photo of the inside of the clock case are much more helpful than one photo.
 During the daylight, place the clock near a window and position yourself between the window and the clock to take a series of photos in natural light.
 If there is damage or wear take close-up photos of those areas.

-A dedicated camera with artificial light will produce better results than a cell phone camera.
+In general, a dedicated camera with artificial light will produce better results than a cell phone camera.

 Crafting an ad is an art in itself.
 You must be concise and accurate and not overly wordy.
 There is a balance between too little and too much information.
 Less information means fewer inquiries from prospective buyers.
 Too much information with technical terms will turn off prospective buyers.
 Try to anticipate the questions prospective buyers might have in order to limit the number of follow-up queries.